jmahler/jmahler.github.io/_posts/2014-02-27-tesla_interview.md

 first interview I had from the first place I applied to I think I did pretty good.
 Hopefully they will want someone like me after graduation.

+It is hard to believe that someone like me, with an automotive background , extensive Linux experience and a degree in Electrical Engineering, is not a good fit for Tesla.
+Perhaps it is just an unfortunate result that the interview did not reveal what a good candidate I believe I am.

+It should have been a no brainer to hire someone like me.